JackGruber/joplin-plugin-combine-notes/README.md

 - `Metadata Prefix`: The entered text is output before the metadata (URL, Date, Location).
 - `Metadata Suffix`: The entered text is output after the metadata (URL, Date, Location).

-## Keyboard Shortcus
+## Keyboard Shortcuts

-Under `Options > Keyboard Shortcus` you can assign a keyboard shortcut for the following commands:
+Under `Options > Keyboard Shortcuts` you can assign a keyboard shortcut for the following commands:

 - `Combine selected notes`